 Depending on the water’s pH, typically 1.0 PPM of chlorine is injected for every 1.0 PPM of iron.
 For hydrogen sulfide (H2S) a dosage of 2.0 to 4.0 PPM of chlorine is needed for every 1.0 PPM of H2S.

 The storage tank allows time for the chlorine to work on the odors and oxidize the iron and H2S.
-After the tank, a MangOX or Greensand iron filter can be used to remove any oxidized particles and sediment, which are commonly present after chlorination.
+After the tank, a Pro-OX or Greensand iron filter can be used to remove any oxidized particles and sediment, which are commonly present after chlorination.
 Some people also install an automatically backwashing carbon filter to remove any chlorine residual and polish the water to a fine clarity.
 The result is clean, disinfected, odor-free, iron-free water!

 Before you install a chlorinator, make sure you know how much chlorine you’ll be injecting, what size chlorinator you’ll need, and how much contact time will be necessary given your solution strength and tank size.
-You can use these guides from our website to determine what’s best for your system:

-With this information you should have no trouble finding the right chlorinator for use with your storage tank and well water system.
-If you have any further questions, e-mail us at firstname.lastname@example.org, contact us on Facebook, or use our online contact form.
+With this information, you should have no trouble finding the right chlorinator for use with your storage tank and well water system.
+If you have any further questions, e-mail us at email@example.com, contact us on Facebook, or use our online contact form.
 We’re here to help!